akshaath27/Week-01---Core-Programming/README.md

 - Open the code files in your preferred IDE or editor
 - Practice and modify the code to reinforce your understanding

-## Next Steps
-Stay tuned for Week 2, where we dive deeper into Object-Oriented Programming, classes and objects, inheritance, and more.